Preparing for the Exam

 - You should try to answer all questions.
 Remember that there is no penalty for guessing.

 There are two types of free-response questions on the AP Chemistry Exam; three are long, multipart questions; and four are short, single/multipart questions.
-The questions cover all six big ideas in the chemistry course and will pertain to experimental design, analysis of lab data and observations for patterns or explanations, analysis or creating atomic or molecular views to explain observations, translating between representations, and following a logical analytical path to solve problems.
+The questions cover all nine units in the chemistry course and will pertain to experimental design, analysis of lab data and observations for patterns or explanations, analysis or creating atomic or molecular views to explain observations, translating between representations, and following a logical analytical path to solve problems.
 You should pace yourself to allow for approximately 10 minutes each for the short questions and about 16 minutes each for the long questions.

 Read the Whole Question First